 He then had a slightly early midlife crisis but didn’t have the budget for a motorbike so started his own environmental campaigning project instead.
 He chose the name Market Forces from the literally dozens of terrible puns available.

 Charlie Wood is a passionate advocate for the climate and social justice.
-She is Campaigns Director with 350.org Australia, having previously worked as the Australian Youth Climate Coalition’s National Grassroots Campaigner and coordinated the 2009 Australian youth delegation to the Copenhagen climate negotiations.
+She was most recently Campaigns Director with 350.org Australia, having previously worked as the Australian Youth Climate Coalition’s National Grassroots Campaigner and coordinated the 2009 Australian youth delegation to the Copenhagen climate negotiations.
 Charlie has also worked as a parliamentary advisor on energy, climate and environment issues, for the ACT Commissioner for the Environment and with the ANU’s Regulatory Institutions Network.
 She has published a book on food sustainability, was the 2010 ACT Young Environmentalist of the Year and 2013 inaugural Deni Greene Award recipient.

 Annie Kia works to empower communities to defend themselves from invasive gasfields and coal.
 Via a process of collective Action Learning, she developed the grass-roots democracy process called Gasfield Free Communities.
 This strategy contributed to mass-movement dynamics in the Northern Rivers and is now being adapted in many regions by the Lock The Gate movement.
 Annie has a strong belief in the power of communities to determine their futures through grass-roots participation.
 Her on-ground work is informed by an understanding of networks and complex system dynamics.
 She is encouraged by the way these concepts can help us plan, campaign, and collaborate, by choosing the action that best fits the context.
 Annie currently works as Community Engagement Coordinator for the Lock The Gate Alliance.